jheg/jheg.github.io/_posts/2014-08-25-tic-tac-toe-pt1.markdown

 excerpt: Assignment - To build the game Tic Tac Toe.
 ---

 Following on from the assignment to build the paper rock scissors game I was tasked with trying to build the game Tic Tac Toe.
-As with the previous mini project this was to built from scratch from what I learnt from the course so far.
+As with the previous mini project this was to be built from scratch from what I learnt from the course so far.

 Game Logic: